Mike Dunleavy Sr.: Coaching career

-He entered his first head coaching job in 1990 as coach of the Los Angeles Lakers, replacing Pat Riley.
+Dunleavy entered his first head coaching job in 1990 as coach of the Los Angeles Lakers, replacing Pat Riley.
 In 1991 his team, led by Magic Johnson and Vlade Divac, beat the Portland Trail Blazers in the Western Conference Finals and he led his team to the NBA Finals against the Chicago Bulls but they lost in five games.
 In his second season, he led the Lakers to the win in the McDonald's Open in Paris, France in October.
 Shortly after the tournament, Johnson was diagnosed with HIV and retired.
 Without him, the Lakers made the playoffs again but lost in the first round.
 Dunleavy then joined the Milwaukee Bucks as head coach prior to the 1992–93 season and remained with them until the end of the 1995–96 season, in a dual role as vice-president of basketball operations and head coach.
 He relinquished his head coaching duties after a mediocre tenure to operate as the general manager, until accepting the job of head coach of the Portland Trail Blazers in 1997.

 Dunleavy was named NBA Coach of the Year in 1999 while with the Blazers.
 He remained in Portland until the end of the 2000–01 season, when he was fired.
 He made the playoffs four times with the team.

 He joined the Clippers in 2003.
 Dunleavy led the Clippers to the second round of the playoffs, their first playoff berth since 1997, and to the franchise's first series win since a 1977 first-round victory while the team was still playing in Buffalo.
 The Clippers finished 40–42 in 2006–07, out of the playoffs after a season-ending slump brought on by injury.
 He also worked for TNT in 2008, calling NBA playoff games.

 On February 4, 2010, Dunleavy stepped down from his duties as the Clippers' coach.
 He retained his position as general manager, with Kim Hughes, who had worked as Dunleavy's assistant for seven seasons, becoming interim head coach for the remainder of the 2009–10 season.
 On March 9, 2010, the Clippers fired Dunleavy as general manager.
 The Clippers accused Dunleavy of defrauding the team, and he sued the club for money owed on the remainder of his contract.
 An arbitrator ordered the Clippers pay Dunleavy $13 million in 2011.

 On March 28, 2016, Tulane University announced Dunleavy as the coach of the men's basketball team.
 This marked Dunleavy's first job as a college coach.
 On March 16, 2019, Tulane announced Dunleavy would not return for the 2019–20 season after finishing 4–27 in his final season.